Dodgers vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers are 53-37 in games they were listed as the moneyline favorite (winning 58.9% of those games).
+- The Dodgers have won 59.3% of the games this season when they were favored on the moneyline (54-37).

-- The Dodgers have an implied moneyline win probability of 61.5% in this game.
+- Based on this contest's moneyline, the Dodgers have an implied win probability of 56.5%.

-- Los Angeles has played in 111 games with over/under set, and have combined with opponents to go over the total 66 times (66-40-5).
+- Los Angeles has combined with opponents to go over the total 66 times this season for a 66-40-6 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!